Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Acknowledgments

 \section{Acknowledgments}

-This work was supported by a NASA Space Technology Research Fellowship.
+This work was supported by a NASA Space Technology Research Fellowship under grant no. 80NSSC18K1143.
+Part of the writing of this article was supported by the National Science Foundation under award no. DMS-2202994.
 This research was carried out in part at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).
 The High Performance Computing resources used in this investigation were provided by funding from the JPL Information and Technology Solutions Directorate.
+R.L.A. was supported through funding by the Multimission Ground System and Services Office (MGSS) in support of the development of the Advanced Multi-Mission Operations System (AMMOS).
 R.L was supported in part by NSF grant DMS 1800241.
 Special thanks to Prof Jay Mireles James for suggesting the idea of layers at MSRI.